Higher associativity of Moore spectra: Proof of the

-is homotopic to a constant.
-In other words, the obstruction to extending a nonunital homotopy $A_{n-1}$-map to a nonunital homotopy $A_{n}$-map is the homotopy class $[\partial f_n]$. \end{thm} Multiplihedra and their connection to homotopy $A_n$-maps was first considered by Stasheff~\cite{Sta}.
-Boardman and Vogt~\cite{BV} expressed the full combinatorial descriptions of these multiplihedra using the language of colored operads and metric trees.
-In the literature, \cite{DF, F, IM} are among other prominent articles with detailed descriptions of multiplihedra.
+Multiplihedra and their connection to homotopy $A_n$-maps were first considered by Stasheff~\cite{Sta1}.
+Boardman and Vogt~\cite{BV} expressed the full combinatorial descriptions of these multiplihedra using the language of colored operads and metric trees. \cite{DF, F, IM} are among prominent articles in the literature containing detailed descriptions of multiplihedra.

-The above discussion can be extended to develop a unital version of homotopy $A_n$-maps.
-Let $X$ and $Y$ be objects in $\C$ that admit unital $A_n$-structures.
-A \emph{unital homotopy $A_n$-map} $f: X \to Y$, is a collection of maps